Siouxland Forecast: January 25, 2020

 Tonight we will have mostly cloudy skies as we fall to a low of 20 by tomorrow morning with patchy, freezing fog possible and light winds.

-As always, tune into KCAU 9 News tonight at 6 and 10 to see your full extended forecast!
+As always, tune into KCAU 9 News tonight at 10 p.m. to see your full extended forecast!